 Dr. Shawn Holliday, Chair

-The Graduate Committee consists of the following members: The associate dean of the graduate studies (non-voting except in case of a tie), the dean of the School of Arts and Sciences, the dean of the School of Professional Studies, the chair of the education division, the chair of the psychology department, the director of teacher education, one (1) at-large faculty representative from the School of Arts and Sciences, one (1) at-large faculty representative from the School of Professional Studies, one (1) student representative from the Division of Education, and one (1) student representative from the Department of Psychology.
+The Graduate Committee consists of the following members: The associate dean of the graduate studies (non-voting except in case of a tie), the dean of the School of Arts and Sciences, the dean of the School of Professional Studies, the chair of the education division, the chair of the psychology department, the director of teacher education, one (1) at-large faculty representative from the School of Arts and Sciences, one (1) at-large faculty representative from the School of Professional Studies, one (1) at-large faculty representative for American Studies, one (1) student representative from the Division of Education, one (1) student representative from the Department of Psychology, and one (1) student representative for American Studies.

 At-large members shall serve four-year terms, with schools alternating elections in even-numbered years.
 At-large members must meet eligibility requirements for permanent graduate faculty appointment as outlined in the graduate catalog.
 Student members shall serve one-year terms, with annual elections within each department/division.
 Student representatives must be graduate students in good standing, making satisfactory progress toward a master’s degree.